IgnisDa/ryot/README.md

 ## 💻 Demo

 You can use the demo instance hosted on [Fly.io](https://ryot.fly.dev).
 Login and register with the username `demo` and password `demo-password`.
+This instance is automatically deployed from the latest release.

 **NOTE**: The data in this instance can be deleted randomly.